Voigt transformations in retrospect: missed opportunities?: Voigt --- a missing link in the Einstein-Poincar e mysterious connection?

 Convincing himself that it was Voigt who should be credited for apprehension of the central role of the Lorentz symmetry, perhaps, it was psychologically more easy for Minkowski to decide to omit Poincar\'{e}'s name from the Cologne lecture.
 Very likely, this pernicious decision was further eased by Poincar\'{e}'s style of writing who ``habitually wrote in a self-effacing manner.
 He named many of his discoveries after other people, and expounded many important and original ideas in writings that were ostensibly just reviewing the works of others, with 'minor amplifications and corrections'.
 Poincar\'{e}'s style of writing, especially on topics in physics, always gave the impression that he was just reviewing someone else's work'' \cite{28E}.

-Curiously, Voigt's name resurfaces, and in a rather mysterious way, in relation with Einstein's paper \cite{1} too (\cite{29}).
+Curiously, Voigt's name resurfaces, and in a rather mysterious way, in relation with Einstein's paper \cite{1} too (see \cite{29}).
 In \cite{1} Einstein doesn't use Lorentz's and Poincar\'{e}'s nomenclature $(x, y, z, t) \leftrightarrow (x^\prime, y^\prime, z^\prime, t^\prime)$ while writing the final form of Lorentz transformations, but rather the one used in Voigt's paper \cite{27}: $(x, y, z, t)\leftrightarrow (\xi, \eta, \zeta, \tau)$.
 We don't know the reason of this weird coincidence.
 Did Einstein read Voigt's paper?
 Or was it reported on the Olympia Academy session?
 Probably not and all this is just a coincidence.
 After all $(\xi_1, \eta_1, \zeta_1)$, $(\xi_2, \eta_2, \zeta_2)$, etc. were used by Lorentz to denote locations of the molecules in his 1895 treatise which Einstein was well aware of.
 Poincar\'{e} also uses $(\xi, \eta, \zeta )$, though to denote velocity components, in \cite{15,16}.

-If you still consider such a coincidence as improbable, one can remember another amazing coincidence of this kind.
+If you still consider such a coincidence as improbable, like the author of \cite{29}, one can remember another amazing coincidence of this kind.
 The following two identities, expressing parametric solutions for representing a forth power as a sum of five forth powers, can be found in Ramanujan's third notebook \cite{29A}:

 and

 What is amazing about this identities is that the first identity was published by Haldeman in 1904 and Ramanujan uses the same notations and precisely the same order of the terms as Haldeman. ``One might conclude that Ramanujan saw Haldeman's paper or a secondary source quoting it.
 However, this seems highly unlikely as Ramanujan had access to very few journals in India and, moreover, Haldeman's paper was published in a very obscure journal.
 It is also quite possible that Ramanujan made his discovery before Haldeman did.
 Thus, in conclusion, the identical notation must be an amazing coincidence'' \cite{29A}.